 This post may contain affiliate links.
+As an Amazon Associate I earn from qualifying purchases.
 For more information, please visit my disclosure page.

 Do you see all of that wonderful peach filling?
-Well I had quite a bit left over and I didn’t want it to go to waste…it was way too delicious for that 🙂 So I started thinking…..what can I do with this yummy peach puree?
-I could make another batch of napoleons, or…..Bellini!!!
-Those are made with pureed peaches…..
+I had quite a bit left over and I didn’t want it to go to waste, it was way too delicious for that.
+So I started thinking, what can I do with this yummy peach puree?
+Make another batch of napoleons, or maybe a Bellini!!!
+Those are made with pureed peaches, so that should work!

 Now before all of you cocktail purist start pitching a hissy fit, the recipe below is written the correct way.
 A traditional Bellini is a mixture of Prosecco (Italian sparkling wine) and white peaches.
 They originally added raspberry or cherry juice to give it a pink glow.
 Well I didn’t have white peaches, so mine is…..well…..peach colored, so I did not try to make it pink.